Phase Transitions in Biased Opinion Dynamics with 2-choices Rule: Introduction

 Opinion dynamical models with bias have been studied recently in~\cite{arpan_JSP_20,mukhopadhyay2016binary,ijcai2020p8,lesfari2022biased}.
 A strong form of bias is considered in~\cite{ijcai2020p8,lesfari2022biased}; a bias parameter $\alpha \in (0,1)$ is introduced; with probability $\alpha$ an agent is assumed to perform a {\em biased update} in which it adopts the superior opinion independently of its current opinion and the opinions of all other agents; with probability $1-\alpha$ the agent performs a {\em regular update} in which it adopts the majority opinion among {\em all} agents in its neighbourhood.
 The later update rule is often referred to as the {\em majority rule} in the literature.
 Clearly, in this model, any network will eventually reach consensus on the superior opinion.
 It is shown in~\cite{ijcai2020p8} that the expected time taken for the network to reach consensus on the superior opinion is exponential in the minimum degree of the underlying graph.
 Thus, in graphs where the neighbourhood size of each agent is proportional to the network size, the consensus time grows exponentially with the network size.
 This naturally prompts the question if simpler rules exist under which consensus can be achieved faster.

 To address this question, we consider a simpler rule called the {\em 2-choices rule}~\cite{cooper_two_choices} for {\em regular updates}.
 Under the 2-choices rule, an agent samples two other agents from its neighbourhood and updates to the majority opinion among the sampled agents and the agent itself.
 For graphs where the neighbourhood sizes are large, this modified rule greatly reduces the communication overhead associated with computing the majority opinion since an agent no longer needs to know the opinions of all other agents in its neighbourhood; only knowing the opinions of the two sampled agents suffices.
-The 2-choices rule also reduces the pressure on an updating agent to adopt the worse alternative even when the majority of its neighbours have chosen this alternative.
+The 2-choices rule also reduces the chance that an updating agent adopts the worse alternative when a majority of its neighbours have chosen this alternative.
 Hence, this modification should not only reduce the communication overhead, but also `facilitate' consensus on the superior alternative.
 In this paper, we analytically characterise the improvement to the speed of consensus brought about by this modified rule.